hashicorp/consul/website/source/docs/agent/options.html.markdown

   it relies on proper configuration.
 Nodes in the same datacenter should be on a single LAN.

+* `-encrypt` - Specifies the secret key to use for encryption of Consul network traffic.
+This key must be 16-bytes that are base64 encoded.
+The easiest way to create an encryption key is to use `consul keygen`.
+All nodes within a cluster must share the same encryption key to communicate.

 * `-join` - Address of another agent to join upon starting up.
 This can be specified multiple times to specify multiple agents to join.
 If Consul is unable to join with any of the specified addresses, agent startup will